-This history, and of course its precision, utilitarian features, and beauty has gained the brand passionate fans and collectors to this day.
+This history and its precision, utilitarian features, and beauty have gained the brand passionate fans and collectors to this day.

 Made especially for sailing, this classic dive watch has a professional regatta countdown.

-The case is 47mm Brushed Titanium with a rubber bracelet, the bezel is Polished Titanium, and the dial is black with luminous Arabic numerals and hour markers.
+The Panerai Luminor 1950 Regatta features a 47mm brushed titanium case with a rubber bracelet.
+The bezel is polished titanium.
+The dial is black with luminous Arabic numerals and hour markers.

 Bremont Regatta AC

 The Bremont Regatta AC (America’s Cup) is a limited edition model (the company only produced 235 pieces) and is no longer in production.

 However, you can still try your luck searching for sellers on eBay.

 It was priced at around $6,800 when it was still available, this is relatively more affordable than the two luxury brands above.
 This series and a partnership with Oracle Team USA (OTUSA) were released in Baselworld 2016 with much acclaim.
 A Blog to Watch quoted Oracle Team USA Skipper Jimmy Spithill as saying (about both AC and OTUSA):

 “Naturally, we have a central digital clock on the boat but every sailor still likes to have the time on his wrist, and before a race the countdown to the start is critical.
 It’s a really tough sport both mentally and physically, and not only does the team need to make decisions under immense pressure but we need to have equipment that allows us to do so,” Spithill said.
 “With the countdown function being so crucial when racing out on the water, we are really delighted that Bremont has invested in this for us and it’s incredibly special for me that the watches also incorporate some of our winning AC72 which I skippered in 2013.”